WHAT TO DO IN GRINDELWALD + TRAVEL TIPS

 With its high, rocky ridges and rolling, green meadows, the views from this hike to the lakes and nearby valleys are absolutely worth the effort.

-It is called “the hike of the six pearls” because of the six gorgeous natural sights you will admire: the “blue jewel” Bachalp Lake right at the beginning; the incredible view from the Faulhorn mountain, which embraces beautiful Lake Brienz, and the massive Jungfrau summit; Lake Sagistalsee that you will admire from above; the Güw area and its wild karstic landscape; and finally, the flowers at the Alpine Garden and the flora on the Matten, close to the railway station of Schynige Platte.
+It is called “the Hike of the Six Pearls” because of the six gorgeous natural sights you will admire.
+The “blue jewel” Bachalp Lake right at the beginning; the incredible view from the Faulhorn mountain, which embraces beautiful Lake Brienz, and the massive Jungfrau summit; Lake Sagistalsee that you will admire from above; the Güw Area; and finally, the flowers at the Alpine Garden and the flora on the Matten, close to the railway station of Schynige Platte.

 However, you can also get to Schynige Platte the easy way.
-If you get up Schynige Platte via funicular (from mid-April to mid-October) then you will have some amazing views without much effort.
-The funicular brings you up to almost the top – when you jump off the funicular you have some stunning views of the Swiss Skyline.
+If you get via funicular then you will have some amazing views without much effort.
+The funicular brings you up to almost the top – when you jump off the funicular you have some stunning views of the Swiss Alps, and the Swiss Skyline om particular.
 Walk further up (and through the Alpine Garden) to enjoy a completely different panorama – the views of Lake Thun and Lake Brienz!

 Keep in mind:

 - You can do this hike only from mid-June to mid-October.